 Officer Candidate School

 KU's funding covers your tuition and campus fees, books, room and board.
-For domestic programs, travel costs can be reimbursed up to $400.
-For study abroad programs, the cost of international airfare will be covered within reason (this is determined by the Project Manager).
+For domestic programs, we reimburse reasonable travel expenses to KU.
+For study abroad programs, the cost of international airfare will be covered within reason (You should ask Program Manager if you have questions).
 The funding does not promise to cover all expenses for either domestic or abroad programs, and students may accrue some out-of-pocket costs due to personal spending.

 No. We welcome applications from ROTC students matriculated as undergraduates in the US.
 KU students are also eligible to apply to other universities' Project GO funds for programs at those universities.

-KU is offering Arabic, Chinese, Japanese, Korean and Russian at the beginning level.
-Arabic and Hindi are offered to study abroad.
+KU is offering Japanese and Russian at the beginning level.
+Arabic and Portuguese are offered to study abroad.

 Absolutely.
-If you are already studying Arabic or Hindi you should apply for Project GO at KU funding to study abroad.
-KU currently offers a study abroad trip to students of Arabic in Ifrane, Morocco and to students of Hindi in Landour, India.
-Students of the other languages should visit the main Project GO website to apply for other schools' programs directly. back to top
+If you are already studying Arabic or Portuguese you should apply for Project GO at KU funding to study abroad.
+KU currently offers a study abroad trip to students of Arabic in Ifrane, Morocco and to students of Portuguese in Salvador, Brazil.
+Students of the other languages should visit the national Project GO website to apply for other schools' programs directly. back to top

 Check the national website for other options.
-KU students can study with other universities by applying for their funding.
+KU students can apply to study at any of the 25 Project GO programs.

 Yes, but you will need to fill out two applications, although your essays and recommendations can be similar and in some cases can be used for both applications.
 Create your application here: http://www.rotcprojectgo.org/apply-now